-Consider the housing bubble that burst in 2008.
-To oversimplify, mortgage loans were too cheap for too long.
-Several factors were responsible for this, including the way that investment banks packaged them for sale to other investors and the way that credit agencies underrated their risk.
-Low interest rates, particularly on adjustable-rate mortgages to borrowers with weak credit, made mortgage payments cheaper, so buyers could afford to spend more on houses.
-That artificially inflated home prices during the mid-2000s.
+Consider the 2000s housing bubble.
+To oversimplify, low interest rates, particularly on adjustable-rate mortgages to borrowers with weak credit (those subprime loans you keep hearing about), made mortgage payments cheaper so buyers could afford to spend more on houses.
+That artificially inflated home prices.

 When rates went up, it pushed those adjustable mortgage payments skyward.
-Borrowers started defaulting, foreclosures started flooding the market with cheap homes, and housing prices collapsed.
+Borrowers (the people living in the town in our little train analogy) started defaulting, foreclosures started flooding the market with cheap homes, and housing prices collapsed.
 In other words, the bubble burst.

-Finally, the Federal Reserve raises interest rates because they need some room to be able to lower them when it’s time to spur economic growth.
+When things are going well, the Federal Reserve raises interest rates because they need some room to lower them when it’s time to spur economic growth.
 If they leave rates near zero forever, they lose one of their few real tools to boost the economy.

 Why the Fed Lowers Interest Rates